-Bonnie Anderson, President of the House of Deputies of the Episcopal Church, will be named a canon of the Diocese of Ecuador Central's Catedral de El Senor in Quito at a special service on Sunday, February 21 by Bishop Wilfrido Ramos-Orench.
+Bonnie Anderson, president of the House of Deputies of the Episcopal Church, will be named a canon of the Diocese of Ecuador Central's Catedral de El Senor in Quito at a special service on Sunday, February 21 by Bishop Wilfrido Ramos-Orench.

 "I think it is a tribute to Bishop Ramos that he honors lay people in his own diocese by empowering their ministry and by his supportive and humble faithfulness," Anderson said.
 "It is a great honor to me that I have been asked to be a part of the diocese in this way."

-Anderson has been an adjunct lecturer at the University of Michigan in the School of Natural Resources and the Women"s Studies Department.
-Her published resources include "Spirituality and the Earth; Exploring Connections," "A Citizen"s Guidebook to the Great Lakes Ecosystem" and "White Racism: Look Me in the Eye."
+Anderson has been an adjunct lecturer at the University of Michigan in the School of Natural Resources and the Women's Studies Department.
+Her published resources include "Spirituality and the Earth; Exploring Connections," "A Citizen's Guidebook to the Great Lakes Ecosystem" and "White Racism: Look Me in the Eye."

 She is a seven-time lay deputy to General Convention and has served as chair of the Joint Standing Committee on Program, Budget and Finance (PB&F) for three terms.

 Anderson was awarded an honorary Doctor of Divinity degree from the Episcopal Divinity School and an honorary Doctor of Canon Law degree from Seabury-Western Theological Seminary.
 She has been married to Glen Anderson for 44 years.
-They have three grown children and three grandchildren.
+They have three adult children and three grandchildren.